-The Association has a small amount of accommodation with specialised features (e.g. medically adapted flats with handrails, walk in showers etc.) Selection for these properties will be allocated to applicants in terms of their housing need.
+The Association has a small amount of accommodation with specialised features (e.g. medically adapted flats with handrails, walk-in showers etc.) Selection for these properties will be allocated to applicants in terms of their housing need.

 The tables below show the number of properties owned by the Association in relation to bedroom size and property type.
 This information should assist applicants when making a decision on whether or not to apply to the Association for Housing.
+This information is also available on our website.